pymeasure/leco-protocol/control_protocol.md

 Every message received counts as a heartbeat.

-A Component should and a Coordinator shall send a STATUS request and wait some time before considering a connection dead.
+A Component should and a Coordinator shall send a PING and wait some time before considering a connection dead.
-A Coordinator shall follow the {ref}`sign out routine<sign-out>` for a signed in Component considered dead.
+A Coordinator shall follow the {ref}`sign out routine<signing-out>` for a signed in Component considered dead.

 :::{note}
 TBD: Respond to every non empty message with an empty one?
 :::

-(sign-out)=
 ##### Signing out

 A Component should tell a Coordinator, when it stops working, with a SIGNOUT message.
-The Coordinator shall ACKNOWLEDGE the sign out and remove the ID from its address book.
+The Coordinator shall ACKNOWLEDGE the sign out and remove the Name from its directory.
 It shall also publish to the other Coordinators in the network that this Component signed out, see {ref}`Coordinator coordination<coordinator-coordination>`.

 :::{mermaid}